Art-Ecommerce-LLC/brigart/README.md

 - A singleton database connection to a database that holds the images, titles, and prices of artwork.
 - The ability to automatically update prices, titles, and images on an HTML template without always writing new HTML code based off the data in the database
 - Selected images have their resolution reduced.
 Then they are turned into Data URI's which are sent to the HTML through the template context.
 They are recieved on the frontend in a background-image: url(...) to prevent users or browsers from easily downloading them.
+- Optimized caching of many large files that are pulled from a database

 ## Features (Coming Soon)
-- Automated product updates using the Stripe API that change the image and prices based on changes in the NocoDB database.
+- Automated product updates using the Stripe API that change the image data based on changes in the NocoDB database
-- Webhook to trigger the check to see if there are products that need updating when someone uses the API.

 ## Requirements
 - Git